Various images above courtesy of Craig Kinder Food Photography, Violet Millieri, Astrid Volzke @ourphotostories and Tracey Cotterell

 Whenever you break an egg for breakfast, break open broccoli into florets or cut an avocado in half to reveal the milky smooth flesh you’ll be eating the best the state has to offer, in fact possibly the best on offer, period.

 This bespoke tour is a collaboration with Southern Forests Food Council and has been specifically designed for our group.
 We are so excited to be working with this wonderful initiative funded by Royalties for Regions. this not-for-profit organisation does such an excellent job.
 Some experiences are only accessible for our group due to the close relationship SFFC has with its’ members.
 This tour does require a moderate level of fitness, as walking around farms, pack houses and nature experiences are included.
-(You may even get the opportunity to climb a tree if you are game!)

-As this tour is within Western Australia the package price includes travel by private bus to our destination as well as accommodation at the Kingsley Motel Manjimup which has recently undergone a smart new sparkly refit.
+As this tour is within Western Australia the package price includes travel by private bus to our destination as well as accommodation at the Kingsley Motel Manjimup which has undergone a smart new sparkly refit.

-Whilst travelling through the Southern Forests on this tour, you will be taken past an incredible array of agricultural, horticultural and aquaculture properties producing potatoes, avocados, apples, stone fruit, dairy, sheep, cattle, marron, trout, vineyards and truff. all with the stunning natural backdrop of the towering karri and jarrah forests.
+Whilst travelling through the Southern Forests on this tour, you will be taken past an incredible array of agricultural, horticultural and aquaculture properties producing potatoes, avocados, apples, stone fruit, dairy, sheep, cattle, marron, trout, vineyards and truffles, all with the stunning natural backdrop of the towering karri and jarrah forests.

 WELCOME LUNCH WITH SOUTHERN FORESTS FOOD COUNCIL

-Your hosts for the lunch will be one of the team from the Southern Forests Food Council Inc. (SFFC), a not-for-profit organisation established to represent the interests of local producers, culinary and agri-tourism operators and to foster the Southern Forests’ status as one of the nation’s key food bowls and culinary tourism regions.
+Your hosts for the lunch will be the team from the Southern Forests Food Council Inc. (SFFC), a not-for-profit organisation established to represent the interests of local producers, culinary and agri-tourism operators and to foster the Southern Forests’ status as one of the nation’s key food bowls and culinary tourism regions.

 You will receive your welcome pack, and be provided with a full overview of the region and what to expect over the next few days.